mediabots/Install-Windows-Server-through-VMware-ESXi/README.md

 ## Conclusion

-VMware ESXi trail license only valid 60 days.
+VMware ESXi trial license only valid for 60 days.
 So it is recommended to backup your server files before its free trial get expired.

-If VMware is not running, that means your VM(Virtual Machine) is also not running.
+If VMware ESXi is not running, that means your VM(Virtual Machine) is also not running.
 So your Windows Server would not be accessible.

 However, you should register a legit account at vmware.com and may ask for a free license key.